ceu-lang/ceu/doc/manual/v0.20/docs/040-storage_classes.md

 An event occurrence is broadcast to the whole program and awakes trails awaiting that event to resume execution.

-As described in the [Introduction], Céu supports external and internal events with different behaviors.
+As described in the [Introduction](#TODO), Céu supports external and internal events with different behaviors.

 Unlike all other storage classes, the value of an event is ephemeral and does